LuanEdCosta/learning-selenium/README.md

 ## :fire: Motivation

-Where i'm currently working exists many tasks that can be automated, so i'm learning this to help my team and the company.
+Where I'm currently working exists many tasks that can be automated, so I'm learning this tool to help my team and the company.